How To Get Involved

 What’s in it for you?

-• Contribute to PSPN’s work in communications, event planning, policy, and outreach.
+• Contribute to PSPN’s work in communications, event planning and management, policy, and outreach.

 • Build your skills, expand your network, and collaborate with senior leaders across government.